felipeloha/aws-shopify-app/README.md

 This projects runs a shopify app on aws

 It deploys a simple Shopify app as an ECS service with a dedicated domain and ssl certificate on aws.
-The app is based on the Nodejs sample from the Shopify cli.
+The app is based on the Nodejs sample from the Shopify cli and the resources are deployed with CDK.

 For more information about the app itself see: